 All discipline will be administered in the moment in a loving, consistent, fair, and positive manner.
 Parents will be notified of serious discipline problems immediately.
 Minor problems can be solved through communication and consistency between school and home.
 This communication serves as a valuable tool to enable both teachers and parents to have similar expectations in the guidance and discipline of their child.
 No use of physical punishment is ever used.
 The consequence for inappropriate behavior is simply to separate the child from the person, area, or situation in question and allow the child to regain control.
 This separation occurs as kindly and as naturally as one would separate a child who is ill.
 This pause is always used as positive motivation in helping a child realize what is appropriate and what is not acceptable.
-The child is never criticized, the inappropriate behavior is defined with our expectations in as short and clear a way as possible.
-All redirection is presented in a positive manner to teach the child how to be a better individual, a better friend, and a better human being.
+The child is never criticized, the inappropriate behavior is presented in a positive manner to teach the child how to be a better individual, a better friend, and a better human being.